AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 |f.|Specific impact resulting from remote working as a result of a disability or any other protected characteristics.|
 |g.|Any other considerations that can be specifically attributed to COVID-19 and evidenced in the case.|

-# Examples of circumstances not normally considered to be mitigating
+# 4.2 Examples of circumstances not normally considered to be mitigating

 The following circumstances will not normally be regarded as grounds for applying for an interruption or an extension.
 This list is not exhaustive; it is intended to give an idea of what is not considered as a mitigating circumstance:

 - a.
 The student or supervisor was unaware of policy and application procedures for interruptions and/or extensions for postgraduate degrees;
 - b.
 Further primary research and/or laboratory work;
-# Change of Circumstances for Postgraduate Research Students Policy

-October 2022
+- c.
+Voluntary service overseas;
+- d.
+Expeditions/sport;
+- e.
+Long-term holidays/vacations;

-c.
-Voluntary service overseas;d.
-Expeditions/sport;e.
-Long-term holidays/vacations;f.
-Inadequate planning and time management;g.
-Normal pregnancy (excluding standard maternity leave entitlement and events which may arise during pregnancy that may constitute a mitigating circumstance);h.
-Difficulties with English language (including delays as a result of proofreading);i.
-Computer or other equipment failure or theft where use of an alternative is possible or any loss of work was avoidable, except where the work is lost through the failure of University of Manchester systems as confirmed by School or Manchester Computing staff;j.
-Change in employment conditions: applications from part-time students who are working while studying may exceptionally be considered where a change in employment conditions was unforeseen;k.
-Lack of sufficient funds;l.
-Holidays, moving house and events that were planned or could reasonably have been expected;m.
-The act of religious observance;n.
+- f.
+Inadequate planning and time management;
+- g.
+Normal pregnancy (excluding standard maternity leave entitlement and events which may arise during pregnancy that may constitute a mitigating circumstance);
+- h.
+Difficulties with English language (including delays as a result of proofreading);
+- i.
+Computer or other equipment failure or theft where use of an alternative is possible or any loss of work was avoidable, except where the work is lost through the failure of University of Manchester systems as confirmed by School or Manchester Computing staff;
+- j.
+Change in employment conditions: applications from part-time students who are working while studying may exceptionally be considered where a change in employment conditions was unforeseen;
+- k.
+Lack of sufficient funds;
+- l.
+Holidays, moving house and events that were planned or could reasonably have been expected;
+- m.
+The act of religious observance;
+- n.
 Consequences of paid employment.

-# Evidence to support an application due to mitigating circumstances
+# 4.3 Evidence to support an application due to mitigating circumstances

 a.
 In most cases evidence demonstrating the impact of circumstances on the student will be required.
 Applications for a change in circumstance should therefore normally be accompanied by an appropriate third party independent supporting or collaborative document.
 In the cases of illness of a close family member of the student, or injury or distress caused to the student by an accident or criminal act against the student, a doctor’s note or other document which details the circumstance of the incident (such as a police incident report) will usually be considered acceptable evidence.